blujedis/mygra/README.md

 ## Initialize

-Navigate to your porject and then initialize.
+Navigate to your project and then initialize.
 You should then see a folder called **mygra** in the root of your project.

 **NOTE** you can call this any time to reset or reinit it will not overwrite your `config.js` unless you call `mygra init --force`